 About

-I'm Rigel Harris, a birth and postpartum doula based in Brooklyn, NY, and I have had the privilege of attending over 100 births across the tristate area.
+I’m Rigel Harris, a birth and postpartum doula based in Brooklyn, NY.
+I have had the honor of supporting over 120 births and 70 postpartum families across all 5 boroughs, and I support all bodies and all birthing experiences - No questions asked.

-I was born and raised in New Hampshire and later moved to New York City, a place I now call home, after graduating from Skidmore College with a degree in theater and dance.
-My background in the arts has deeply enriched my approach to doula work, bringing creativity, empathy, and a sense of calm to the birth experience.
+Originally from New Hampshire, I moved to NYC after graduating from Skidmore College with a degree in theater and dance.
+My background in the arts and movement has deeply informed my approach to doula work — infusing it with creativity, presence, and a deep respect for the emotional, energetic, and biological rhythms of labor and birth.

 Perinatal Fitness Instruction